-From PCB designed in Altium to Zymbit finished product
+From PCB designed in Altium Designer to Zymbit finished product

-By 2023 the Internet of Things promises to be 50 billion devices strong, transacting $8 Trillion of economic value!
+By 2023 the IoT promises to be 50 billion connected devices strong, transacting $8 Trillion of economic value!

 This challenge is particularly true in the area of IoT device security which, if not executed correctly, can have significant negative impact on economies, lives, national security, political outcomes and more.